eigenfoo/old-eigenfoo.github.io/_posts/2021-09-27-tornado-websockets.md

 After walking through the code, I'll discuss these tools, and why they're good choices for working with streaming data.

-For another good tutorial on this same topic, you can check out [`proft`'s blog post](https://en.proft.me/2014/05/16/realtime-web-application-tornado-and-websocket/).
+For another tutorial on this same topic, you can check out [`proft`'s blog post](https://en.proft.me/2014/05/16/realtime-web-application-tornado-and-websocket/).

 ## Server